Gnumaru/Game-Scene-Designer/demo/README.md

 Design your game scene once and run it in ANY game engine or framework (as long as it implements support for the game-scene file format).

-Try the demo!
+Try the [extremely early] demo!

 http://gnumaru.github.io/Game-Scene-Designer/demo/

-Or view the project's page (currently blank)
+Or view the [currently blank] project's page

 http://gnumaru.github.io/Game-Scene-Designer/